ajithcnambiar/WireSharkSSLDecryption/README.md

 ssl_ciphers is purposefully setup to weak so that SSL decryption with wireshark can be tested.

-## Steps to test Wireshark HTTPS Decryption using RSA Key
+## Steps to decrypt HTTPS using Wireshark

 1. Capture network logs using tcpdump